14 ROMANTIC HONEYMOON DESTINATIONS IN AUSTRALIA

-One of the best things to do is spend a few days exploring the city’s laneways and enjoy browsing the small boutiques, art spaces and drinking some of the country’s best coffee.
-For art lovers, there is the National Gallery, theatre productions and world-class musicals to enjoy too.
+One of the best things to do is spend a few days exploring the city’s laneways and enjoy browsing the small boutiques, and art spaces and drinking some of the country’s best coffee.
+For art lovers, there is the National Gallery, theatre productions, and world-class musicals to enjoy too.

-At the end of the day retreat to your luxurious room at the Park Hyatt Melbourne.
-One of the most romantic hotels in Melbourne it is tucked away at the east end of the with park views and luxury facilities.
+At the end of the day, retreat to your luxurious room at the Park Hyatt Melbourne.
+One of Melbourne’s most romantic hotels is tucked away at the east end of the with park views and luxury facilities.

-If you tire of the city, rent a car or book a tour and take a day trip to the Yarra Valley where you can enjoy a spectacular hot air balloon ride over world class wineries before enjoying lunch and wine tasting at Yering Station.
-Or head to the Peninsula for some beach time and a couple’s massage and soak at the gorgeous Peninsula Hot Springs.
+If you tire of the city, rent a car or book a tour, go on a walk, and take a day trip to the Yarra Valley, where you can enjoy a spectacular hot air balloon ride over world-class wineries before enjoying lunch and wine-tasting at Yering Station.
+Or head to the Mornington Peninsula for some beach time and a couple’s massage and soak at the gorgeous Peninsula Hot Springs.

 Suggested by Rachel from Adventures and Sunshine

-Read more in our list of classie Aussie honeymoon ideas
+Read more in our list of classic Aussie honeymoon ideas